-He had only recently secured the post of political officer, and I was much interested to learn from him something of his policy toward Tibet; as in his hands lie, to a large extent, the future relations between India and Tibet.
+He had only recently secured the post of Political Officer, and I was much interested to learn from him something of his policy towards Tibet, as in his hands lies, to a large extent, the future relations between India and Tibet.
 From a personal point of view this presents a very great contrast to that of his predecessor, Sir Charles Bell, and well illustrates two different ways of handling Orientals.
-Sir Charles Bell aimed, not at overawing the Tibetans, but at securing their close sympathy and friendship.
+Sir Charles Bell aimed not at overaweing the Tibetans, but at securing their close sympathy and friendship.
 In order to do this he thought it necessary to conform to certain aspects of prejudice and superstition.
-Thus, for example, he neither fished nor shot.
-He abstained from tobacco as the Tibetans regard the use of tobacco with horror.
-When in contact with Tibetans he abstained from eating fish and chicken, as the Tibetans regard these foods as unclean.
+Thus, for example, he did not either fish or shoot.
+He abstained from tobacco, as the Tibetans regard the use of tobacco with horror.
+When in contact with Tibetans he abstained from eating fish and chicken, as the Tibetan regard these foods as unclean.
 This extraordinary regard for native susceptibilities is not always successful, but in the case of Sir Charles it seems to have worked wonders, and I was later to find that many Tibetan officials have an unusual affection for him.

-Major Bailey has followed the more ordinary lines of British administrators, who believe it inconsistent with the maintenance of dignity to pander too much to native ideas, but certainly his policy has not decreased

-British prestige in this part of the world.
-But I believe that there is no great love lost between the past and present political officers, and as Mr. MacDonald, the trade agent and nominally Major Bailey's subordinate, is a protégé of Sir Charles Bell, the relation between the political officer and the trade agent has sometimes an interesting side.
+Major Bailey has followed in the more ordinary lines of British administrators, who believe it inconsistent with the maintenance of dignity to pander too much to native ideas, but certainly his policy has not decreased British prestige in this part of the world.
+But I believe that there is no great love lost between the past and present Political Officers, and as Mr. MacDonald, the Trade Agent, and nominally Major Bailey's subordinate, is a protégé of Sir Charles Bell, the relation between the Political Officer and the Trade Agent has sometimes an interesting side.

-A day or two later my main party arrived in Yatung, and shortly afterward Major Bailey and his party returned to Gantok, but not until he had given us final and rather unexpected orders.
-As previously stated, he has authority to grant special passes permitting Europeans to go on to Gyangtse, several miles further in the interior, and these he handed to us, but only after extracting from each of us a solemn promise that we should not depart from the main direct route to Gyangtse, and further that in the event of the Tibetans' refusing us permission to go further we should return immediately to India.
-This was a serious blow to the scheme which I had already in mind of going on in disguise from Gyangtse in case we were refused permission to go on to Lhasa.
-Equally vexatious was the promise we were forced to make that even if we could extract permission from the Tibetan officials to go on to the Forbidden City we should leave our cinematograph camera behind at Gyangtse.
-For scientific purposes we had very strongly wanted to get a living record of Lhasa life, but we were completely in the political officer's power and had to sign the necessary guarantee.
+A day or two later my main party arrived in Yatung, and shortly after Major Bailey and his party returned to Gantok, but not until he had given us final and rather unexpected orders.
+As previously stated, he has authority to grant special passes permitting Europeans to go on to Gyangtsé, several miles farther into the interior, and these he handed to us, but only after extracting from each of us a solemn promise that we should not depart from the main, direct route to Gyangtsé, and further that, in the event of the Tibetans refusing us permission to go farther, we would return immediately to India.
+This was a serious blow to the scheme which I had already in mind of going on in disguise from Gyangtsé in case we were refused permission to go on to Lhasa, but equally vexatious was the promise we were forced to make that, even if we could extract permission from the Tibetan officials to go on to the Forbidden City, we should leave our cinematograph camera behind at Gyangtsé.
+For scientific purposes we had very strongly wanted to get a living record of Lhasa life, but we were completely in the Political Officer's power, and had to sign the necessary guarantee.